-These business rules detail Arizona's 2020 A-F Alternative Schools Letter Grade Accountability System for educators, parents, and other stakeholders.
-The Arizona Department of Education's (ADE) mission is to serve Arizona's education community, ensuring every child has access to an excellent education.
+These business rules detail Arizona's 2021 A-F Alternative Schools Letter Grade Accountability System for educators, parents, and other stakeholders.
+The Arizona Department of Education's (ADE) mission is equity for all students to achieve their full potential.
 As a state, we are also committed to holding schools accountable to this goal using a fair accountability model that differentiates the performance of schools and Local Education Agencies (LEAs).